miking-the-viking/react-route-manager/README.md

 Defining a page component requires two files:

 1. The page component, such as `Users.tsx`
-2. The route definition, such as `Users.route.tsx`, this file defines a class instance of a RouteConfig
+2. The route definition, such as `Users.route.tsx`, this file defines a class instance of a Route

 - **\* `key`** - unique symbol to reference this route by
 - **\* `path`** - URL path for the page